New York | Phone: 212.537.0403 | Fax: 610.371.1223

 Nick is currently representing various offshore hedge funds in audit malpractice litigation against RSM as successor in interest to McGladrey for claims arising from its failure to detect the Petters Ponzi scheme while serving as auditor to a Petters feeder fund.
 He is currently defending Legacy Capital Ltd., a Madoff feeder fund, in a fraudulent conveyance case brought by the Madoff trustee.
 On March 14, 2016, Judge Bernstein issued an opinion granting Nick’s motion to dismiss over $120 million in claims against our client.
+On behalf of his BVI hedge fund clients, in 2014, Nick brought an action against ABM AMRO Bank as successor in interest to Fortis for negligent misrepresentation in connection with the Madoff Ponzi scheme, and obtained a favorable settlement thereof within three months.
 Nick led the team that represented shipping company B+H Ocean Carriers Ltd. and its subsidiaries in their Chapter 11 case in the Southern District of New York.
 Nick negotiated a consensual plan with two banks holding mortgages on the company’s ships and the unsecured creditors’ committee, thereby maximizing value for holders of approximately $50 million in debt.
 Nick led the team that represented a group of investors (who collectively invested over $90 million through U.S. and Cayman feeder funds) in the Chapter 11 case of the New Stream hedge fund group in Delaware, where a consensual plan was confirmed in April 2012 that provided significant recoveries for the firm’s clients.
 Nick led the team that represented retailers Friedman’s Inc. and Crescent Jewelers in their Chapter 11 case in Delaware, and oversaw an orderly liquidation of assets that resulted in full payment of secured claims and over $20 million paid on account of unsecured claims.
 Nick represented bond holders and swap counterparties in the Lehman Brothers case.
 Nick represented the trustees of Alliance Bancorp (prosecuting claims against lenders to Alt-A mortgage banker) and Magnesium Corporation of America (manufacturer that defaulted on $150 million in bonds).
 Nick represented Community National Bank in the Chapter 11 case of Creative Group Acquisition Co. in Delaware.

 Debtor representations have included EAL (Delaware) Inc., an aircraft leasing company with over $500 million in secured debt; Cellular Information Systems, Inc., a public company with over $100 million in bank debt; govWorks, Inc., an e-government dot com company with $60 million in debt that was acquired by First Data Corp.; North American Energy Conservation, Inc., an energy trading company with $70 million in debt; Nathan’s Equity Group, L.P., which controlled Nathan’s Famous, Inc., a restaurant company; and apparel companies such as Biscayne Apparel, Inc. and Masterwear Corporation.
 His other debtor representations have included companies in the shipping, retail, real estate, service and mining industries.